BehnamBarabadi/NLP-All-You-Need-To-Know/README.md

 # **NLP**
 ## All You Need To Know

-- For module `"ML_NLP_Classifying_Text"` you need to download BBC folder which containd all the data neede for that module
+- For the module `"ML_NLP_Classifying_Text"` you need to download BBC folder which containd all the data neede for that module